Toolbox for WordPerfect

 ¤ Unlike watermarks, headers/footers reduce the vertical dimension of the main body text area for any given top/bottom page margin setting.
-This means that the main text areas will shrink whenever headers or footers are present compared to when they are absent.
+This means that the main text areas will shrink vertically whenever headers or footers are present compared to when they are absent.
 (The material inside the main text area doesn't shrink in size — just the area the material occupies.)
-If you add headers/footers sometime during editing this can cause existing body text to flow to subsequent pages a bit differently, possibly affecting pagination.
+If you add headers/footers sometime during editing this can cause existing body text to flow down to subsequent pages a bit differently, possibly affecting pagination.
 (Next note.)

 Thus you have six easy ways to add extra information — often called "page identification" — to individual or multiple pages in your documents.